BoKnows11/notes/Work/2025/Random Requests Log.md

 - [ ] Also a count of the DT per day for each unit and

 Met with Matt R on powerbi and snowflake reporting.
 45 min

+# 3/5
+Taught Matt R up on some PBI stuff so he can start messing around in there and learn how to use it.
+1 hr